dungjk/gitbook-drilling/collector/configuration/store.json.md

 The section below guides the administrator to configure a simple WITS0 to WITSML 1.4.1.1 log.

-Below is a simple example configuration in store.json file for CSV to WITSML log converter
+Below is a simple example configuration in store.json file for WITS0 to WITSML log converter:

 ```json
 {